Link copied to your clipboard

 Even if the current mortgage has a higher interest rate, cash-out refinancing often requires paying closing costs or could increase your mortgage payments.
 Homeowners who want access to their equity often wonder, “Can you pull equity out of your home without refinancing?”

-While this financing option can be a good choice for some homeowners, it isn’t a good idea for everyone.
+While refinancing can be a good choice for some homeowners, it isn’t a good idea for everyone.
 Refinancing your mortgage restarts your loan term, and pulling out cash can increase your mortgage payments.
+Not to mention, if rates are high, you could significantly increase the interest you'll pay over the life of the loan.

 Home equity loan

-A home equity loan is a fixed-rate loan that provides a lump sum of cash out from your real estate.
+A home equity loan is a fixed-rate loan, similar to a personal loan, that provides a lump sum of cash out from your real estate.
 If you need additional money, you need to apply for another loan.
 These loans are in second position to your primary mortgage, and your existing mortgage terms do not change.

 • Loan amount: Between 80% and 85% of your equity